Jgriffiths92/Open_E-Reloading-Assistant/README.md

-A Python Android (iOS functionality can be added, unfortunately I don't have a Mac or iPhone to implement it) app built in python using Kivy to display CSV data exported from AB Quantum or Kestrel Link Ballistics on NFC driven e ink 2.9, 3.7 and 4.2in displays.
+A Python Android and desktop app built in python using Kivy to display CSV data exported from AB Quantum or Kestrel Link Ballistics on NFC driven e ink 2.9, 3.7 and 4.2in displays.
 To compile APK file for Android simply open the Kivy_App_To_APK.ipynb in Google colab and run all code snippets this project is designed to be compatible with Good Display NFC-Driven 2.7"/ 2.9"/ 3.7"/ 4.2" E-Ink Display Development Kit, NFC-D3-029 https://www.good-display.com/product/561.html and the compatible screens listed are: